Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 Based on the results of your child’s evaluation, therapy may be recommended to address velopharyngeal closure and speech sound errors.
 Therapy activities typically include working on sounds in simple syllables (ex. “up”) then progressing to more complex words (ex. “puppy”), phrases, sentences and ultimately conversational speech.
 Depending on your child’s age and abilities, activities may be completed during play or in more structured ways such as seated at a table.

-At Children’s, we believe that it is very important for families to be involved in all aspects of their child’s care.
+At Children’s Minnesota, we believe that it is very important for families to be involved in all aspects of their child’s care.
 Depending on the child’s needs, parents are encouraged to view the sessions via monitors, observation mirrors, or in the therapy room.
 In addition, your child’s speech-language pathologist will discuss progress, provide worksheets for home practice, and demonstrate beneficial therapy techniques to ensure maximum benefit is received from therapy.

 Children’s Patient and Family Education Materials: